BranislavPecher/investigation-with-interactions/README.md

-# Deterministic investigation of stability/result variability due to randomness in learning with limited labelled data on text data
+# Deterministic investigation of the sensitivity of learning with limited labelled data to the effects of randomness

+The repository contains the experiments and code for the following two papers:
+- "On Sensitivity of Learning with Limited Labelled Data to the Effects of Randomness: Impact of Interactions and Systematic Choices" accepted at the EMNLP'24 main ([preprint](https://arxiv.org/abs/2402.12817)).
+- "Comparing Specialised Small and General Large Language Models on Text Classification: 100 Labelled Samples to Achieve Break-Even Performance" as preprint on arXiv ([preprint](https://arxiv.org/abs/2402.12819)).

 ## Dependencies and local setup